giannan-mods/giannan-trek/README.md

 8. New puppet core: The Service Core, which grants access to Maid skills.

 9. Skill adjustments: Allow for interesting combinations, such as a succubus Yterre that can still manage her maids.

+10. More max level skills: Some of the classes that come from being afflicted with a state now have a skill unlocked when the reach their maximum level.
+This is meant to encourage the player to not always cure any and all status effect straight away.

+11. Dronification: Drones in the player's party have a new ability that can turn your enemies into Drones, making them an ally.